ThGa-Droid/self-hosted-doc/docs/source/tutorial.rst

 Tutorials
 ==========

+Tutorials take you by the hand through a series of steps to install our application on a server.
+Start here if you are new to Toucan Toco.
+Also look at first steps.

 On our first tutorials, you will learn how to deploy a Toucan Toco stack on a dev environment.

 - Our first tutorial will lead you to deploy a Toucan stack (Toucan backend and frontend) on a dev environment with a single node mongo.